RSS

 Read

-Canadian Home Sales Ease Again in September 2023: CREA
+Canadian Home Sales Showing Signs of Recovery in January 2024: CREA

-The Canadian Real Estate Association (CREA) recently released national sales statistics for September of 2023.
+The Canadian Real Estate Association (CREA) recently released national sales statistics for January 2024.

-• National home sales declined 1.9% month-over-month in September.
+• National home sales were up 3.7% month-over-month in January

-• The number of newly listed properties jumped 6.3% month-over-month.
+• The number of newly listed properties edged up 1.5% month-over-month.

 Follow me on Facebook and Instagram to receive updates on the Saskatoon real estate market and insights I've gained managing thousands of real estate transactions.